gl-pv/simple-rule/README.md

 ```

 ## Quick start
-To get you started quickly, here is an example that will get you started right away by providing the easiest and simplest usage possible:
+To get you started quickly, here is an example that will get you started right away by providing the simplest usage possible:

 #### Wrapp your component by SimpleRulesProvider and create rulesSchema